1:18 Alfa Romeo 6C 1750 GS Mille Miglia #84 Tazio Nuvolari CMC M-141 -pre-owned-

 Description

-In 1930 and 1931, the Alfa Romeo 6C 1750 GS version competed in the Mille Miglia.
-The red headlights have been the series' universally recognized trademark ever since.
-Legend has it that driver Tazio Nuvolari turned them off at night to sneak up on his arch-rival Achile Varzi.
-Nuvolari is said to have then switched them back on shortly after him and inevitably sped off to victory.
-These red diabolo eyes were not planned, at least not officially.
+In 1930 and 1931, the Alfa Romeo 6C 1750 GS competed in the Mille Miglia.
+The red headlights have since become the well-known distinguishing feature of the series.
+According to legend, pilot Tazio Nuvolari turned them off at night to sneak up on his arch-rival Achile Varzi.
+Nuvolari is said to have switched the headlights back on shortly after him and inevitably sped towards victory.
+These "Red Diablo Eyes" were, at least officially, not planned.
 Rather, the red Plexiglas covers were intended to optimize the aerodynamics of the pre-war sports car.

 Notice

-In 1930 and 1931, the Alfa Romeo 6C 1750 GS version competed in the Mille Miglia.
-The red headlights have been the series' universally recognized trademark ever since.
-Legend has it that driver Tazio Nuvolari turned them off at night to sneak up on his arch-rival Achile Varzi.
-Nuvolari is said to have then switched them back on shortly after him and inevitably sped off to victory.
-These red diabolo eyes were not planned, at least not officially.
+In 1930 and 1931, the Alfa Romeo 6C 1750 GS competed in the Mille Miglia.
+The red headlights have since become the well-known distinguishing feature of the series.
+According to legend, pilot Tazio Nuvolari turned them off at night to sneak up on his arch-rival Achile Varzi.
+Nuvolari is said to have switched the headlights back on shortly after him and inevitably sped towards victory.
+These "Red Diablo Eyes" were, at least officially, not planned.
 Rather, the red Plexiglas covers were intended to optimize the aerodynamics of the pre-war sports car.